Skip to main content

 Your Alumni Board

 Members of the board are elected by the alumni and meet throughout the year to establish, in collaboration with the dean and UC San Diego Alumni, the goals and objectives for the school.
-The board assists the staff in the implementation of programs for more than 3,700 alumni worldwide annually.
+The board assists the staff in the implementation of programs for more than 4,200 alumni worldwide annually.

-Alumni Board President Message
+Alumni Board President's Message

-GPS Alumni Board President
+President, GPS Alumni Board

 Board members